cloudwatt/applications/bundle-trusty-ghost/README_EN.md

 Une fois le repository cloné, vous trouvez, dans le répertoire `bundle-trusty-ghost/` :

-* `bundle-trusty-ghost.heat.yml` : Template d'orchestration HEAT, qui va servir à déployer l'infrastructure nécessaire.
+* `bundle-trusty-ghost.heat.yml` : HEAT orchestration template.
+It will be use to deploy the necessary infrastructure.
-* `stack-start.sh` : Script de lancement de la stack.
-C'est un micro-script pour vous économiser quelques copier-coller.
+* `stack-start.sh` : Stack launching script.
+This is a small script that will save you some copy-paste.
-* `stack-get-url.sh` : Script de récupération de l'IP d'entrée de votre stack.
+* `stack-get-url.sh` : Flotting IP recovery script.

 ## Start-up